zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/import-data/import-data-via-restful-api.md

 <Admonition type="info" icon="📘" title="Notes">

-For successful data import, you should upload your data to a bucket hosted on the same cloud as your cluster.
+<p>For successful data import, you should upload your data to a bucket hosted on the same cloud as your cluster.</p>

 </Admonition>